 While checking the HRS was recognised by HMRC ensured that the transfer payment qualified as an authorised payment for tax purposes, again the updated Scorpion guidance shifted the focus away from just pension liberation to pension scams in general.
 And the potential for a QROPS to facilitate investments which were at risk of a scam in that wider sense, rather than liberating funds back to the member, was greater.
 And while Mr S had signed an LOA for an FCA authorised business, which also said he appointed that business as his adviser in respect of the pension, the application to transfer came from Harbour.
-And MRS was not referred to as having given advice in the initial application or supplementary information provided in August 2014.
+And MRS was not referred to as having given advice in the initial application - which included a section to provide adviser details - or when the overseas forms were provided in August 2014.

-So, I think it would have been fair and reasonable - and good practice - for Aegon to have looked into the proposed transfer further.
+With that in mind, I think it would have been fair and reasonable - and good practice - for Aviva to have looked into the proposed transfer further.
 And the most reasonable way of going about that would have been to turn to the check list in the July 2014 action pack to structure its due diligence into the transfer.